 Electric Sawzall – A sawmill is a handheld electric reciprocating saw.
 Combined with a wood blade and cutting roots is as easy as pulling a trigger.
 Battery powered sawzalls are very portable and easy to go from hole to hole.

-How Digging Fence Post Holes in Rocky or Rooty Ground Effects Fence Installation
+How Digging Holes in Rocky or Rooty Ground Effects Fence Installation

 So you are probably already thinking……..If there is a root or rock in the hole I’m trying to dig, I’ll just move the hole over slightly.
 In some regards, you would be correct to think that way.
 However, not all fence types allow for flexible post hole spacing.

-Fence type determines how accurate the fence post holes have to be.
+Fence type determines how accurate the holes have to be.
 Some types of fences won’t matter at all.
 However, for some style, you will not have that luxury.

 Below is a list of the most common types of fence.
 Let’s discuss how digging the corresponding fence post holes in rocky or rooty ground effects installation of each type.

-Setting post for chain link fence has the most flexibility.
-For long runs, chain link fence posts are set at 10′ on center or less.
+Setting posts for chain link fence has the most flexibility.
+For long runs, chain link posts are set at 10′ on center or less.
 Post spacing for shorter runs are divided evenly in multiples less than 10′.

-However, if rocks or roots require a post to move one way or the other, as long as it is 10′ or less from the last post, it will not effect anything.
-Furthermore, the diameter of a chain link fence post hole is smaller than most other styles of fences.
+However, if rocks or roots require a post to move one way or the other, as long as it is 10′ or less from the last post, it will not affect anything.
+Furthermore, the hole width of a chain link fence post hole is smaller than most other styles of fences.
 As a result, there is less change of hitting a rock or root that would cause altering of the post spacing.

 Depending on the type of wood fence, the post spacing is not a crucial as one may think.
 8′ on center is the most popular spacing for wood fence posts.
 The reason is because most wood fence sections come 8′ wide when using pre-made panels.
 For stick built wood fences, a 2x4x8 is the most common sized rail or stringer.